About the Black Harvest Film Festival

 About Our Black Harvest Programming Team

-Jada-Amina H. will return as curator of the Gene Siskel Film Center’s Black Harvest Film Festival for its 30th anniversary edition.
-Jada-Amina, who served as festival coordinator in 2022 and curated the 29th edition, Revolutionary Visions, in 2023, will lead this year’s festival’s curation, direction, and programming.
+jada-amina returns as curator of the Gene Siskel Film Center’s 31st Black Harvest Film Festival.
+After serving as festival coordinator for the 28th edition and curator of the 29th and 30th anniversary editions, jada-amina will lead this year’s festival’s curation, direction, and programming.

-We’re also excited to welcome back Nick Leffel, who supported Black Harvest as an intern in 2022 and served as festival coordinator last year!
+We’re also excited to welcome back Nick Leffel, who supported Black Harvest as an intern in 2022 and served as festival coordinator in 2023 and 2024.
 Nick will play a key role in coordinating community outreach, filmmaker discussions, and special events.

 Jada-Amina Harvey (BFA 2020) is the curator of the Black Harvest Film Festival.
 A Chicago-based artist, writer, and cultural worker, Jada-Amina’s practice explores the nuances of Black life across space and time.
 Rooted in sound, writing, video, and collage, their work engages with history to reclaim and reimagine Black narratives, resurrecting collective memory across time and space.
 Jada-Amina also stewards Public Programs and Engagement at the South Side Community Art Center.